zelkaziom/tindermate/README.md

 ![App screenshot](docs/images/app_screenshot_1.png "App screenshot")

-It uses ChatGPT-like language model to generate suitable pickup lines or message replies based on either the matched person’s profile
-(interests, job, school, bio), or your message history with the matched person.
+The app uses ChatGPT-like language model to generate suitable pickup lines or message replies based on either the matched person’s profile, or your message history with the matched person.

 With TinderMate, you can effortlessly:
 - Display key details about your matches, such as their name, age, bio, and common interests